My name is Georgia and I am the founder of Lo’s.

 I thought I’d tell how this all came about and maybe inspire some of you.

-I remember the moment so clearly when I ran into my Mumma’s room where she and my brother were talking, I jumped, rolled onto Mumma’s bed and said “I am going to change my life”
+I remember the moment so clearly when I ran into my Mumma’s room where she and my brother were talking, I jumped, rolled onto Mumma’s bed and said “I am going to impact life in a positive way”

 “The idea is not good enough for a Shopping Centre in Cambridge Bro”

 “George, what’ve you got to lose just do it”.

 So, I stayed up, 4 hours after starting the application to “Grow at the Grafton” I submitted my application.
 A competition that could change our lives.

 30 days past, I checked religiously to see if I had a reply.
 I almost wanted to give up thinking there may be a possibility, no response usually means it’s a no. Day 31 came, I went to the gym from work, treadmill here I come.

 Checked my emails whilst running (Impressive I know)